asmitul/pdf2img/README.md

 4. Monitor processing progress with real-time status updates
 5. View the results in the web browser when processing is complete
 6. Download individual images or all images as a ZIP file
+7. Use the cleanup feature to free up disk space when necessary

 ## Technical Details